stefanhug/RestlessDb/README.md

 Multiple output formats like json, csv, excel and xml are provided.
 Currently only SQL server as backend is supported, extension for other databases is planned

+## Requirements
+- .net Core 3.1 or higher
+- Sql Server DB instance
+- Adventureworks DB for the examples

 ## Example Usage
 The given exammples are based on the example database *Adventureworks* provided by Microsoft(R) which can be downloaded from here:
  [Adventureworks Example Db download](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).